Why Your Quest 2 Lenses Keep Fogging Up, And How to Fix It

 • For long sessions: Break your workout into intervals to let the headset air out.
 Periodically lean toward the fan to draw in fresh air.

-In short, fogging is a common frustration in VR fitness, but with the right gear and habits, you can minimize it.
-The next item on this mad scientist’s lab bench is the BoboVR fan attachment—I suspect it might be the ultimate fix.
+In short, VR lens fogging is a common frustration in VR fitness, but with the right gear and habits, you can minimize it.
+The next item on this mad scientist’s lab bench is the BoboVR fan attachment, I suspect it might be the ultimate fix.
 But before making any big purchase, I encourage you to try the floor fan, consistent gear wipe-downs, and a sweat-absorbing face band.

 Now, I’d love to hear your own fogging experiences and tips in the comments.
 Have you concocted your own solution in your personal mad scientist lab?
 Share your discoveries!

-Ultimately, fogging happens during extreme activity like VR boxing, or in certain climates.
+Ultimately, VR lens fogging happens during extreme activity like VR boxing, or in certain climates.
 Who knew a basic principle of physics could cause so much disappointment?

 Here are a few items I’ve tried to combat fogging: